 About four years ago, I decided that an online class of some sort would be good for me.
 I haven’t been able to work for a long time because of my mental illness, and other than chores and errands, which I sometimes struggle(d) with, I’ve only been able to do limited things on the computer.
 The first online class I took was one on memoir writing.
 I was happy that added something new and enriching in my life.
 It also made me toy with the idea of writing a memoir of my own.
 I am a neophyte when it comes to such ambitious writing projects, but not so new to writing short stories.

 As the course suggested, I brainstormed how I wanted to present the memoir.
 In the end, I decided to create a collection of my most interesting, or at least significant, stories from my past.
 I outlined preliminary titles for stories, then filled in interesting details, sometimes even drafting a bit of their content.
 After that, I got sick, and the whole project sat on a back burner.
-I think at least two years past before I looked at my document again, and thought “This is never going to come to fruition!”
+I think at least two years passed before I looked at my document again, and thought “This is never going to come to fruition!”

 As my mood stabilized, I took another online course called Introduction to Internet Writing Markets.
 Obviously, it presented many ways of earning money by writing, one of which was blogging.
 But I wasn’t, and am still not, interested in making money by writing, at least not at this time.
 I knew mental health topics could be one of my niches, but I didn’t want to limit myself to just that.
 I wanted my blog to be multi-purpose.
 I wanted it to be a place for general writing practice, exploring topics other than mental health, practicing various writing styles, assisting in my recovery, and finally, motivating me to continue my memoir writing.
 Well, I’m happy to report that after eight and a half months, these desires have all been met.

 I’d like to just focus on my memoir writing from this point on.
 To date, I have written draft content for almost 75% of my memoir.
 You can find almost all of that content in the form of stories in my blog.
 Much of my memoir content is written in the form of multi-part story series, while others are just single story posts here and there.
 I have not written the stories in any chronological order.
 Instead, I wrote them as I felt ready to do so, mentally.
-Initially, I wrote what I thought would be the most fun and least stressful to write, but I surprised myself.
+Initially, I wrote what I thought would be the most fun and least stressful to write, but I surprised myself by this retrospective challenge.
 Some of the most traumatic periods of my life flowed from the recesses of my mind through my fingers rather easily.
 I didn’t feel triggered, but rather almost liberated.

 So what is yet to be written?